cterogene/React-Native-Nft-app/README.md

 # NFT APP
-NFT app to showcase, buy, sell and more.
+NFT app to showcase, buy, sell and much more,  UI and UX design.
 ### User Stories